MichaelHallik/MichaelHallik.github.io/_pages/bio.md

 # {{ page.title }}
 See the timeline for some basic biographical events.

-You can move the timeline, zoom in and out (or maximize) and search for specific events.
+You can move and maximize the timeline, zoom in or out and search for specific events.

-If you click on an event, a 'time widget' may pop up, showing a description and a map.
+If you click on an event, a 'time widget' will pop up, showing a description and (sometimes) a map.
 To close the widget, simply left-click somewhere in the timeline frame.

 <br>